Mange is a skin disease in dogs that can be caused by several different species of mites.

 - Several different treatments may be used, as some mites have developed immunity to certain dips, such as invermectin, selamectin, lime-sulfur, and doramectin.

-- Throw dog beds, collars, and harnesses in the washing machine or replace them.
+- Vets may advise you to throw dog beds, collars, and harnesses in the washing machine or replace them.

 - Sarcoptic mange is highly contagious, so if you have several dogs and one appears to have it, treat them all — otherwise they’ll just keep passing it back and forth.
 Even after beginning treatment, dogs can be contagious for about a month.
 Keep infected dogs quarantined during this time.

-There are three forms: localized, generalized, and demodectic pododermatitis.
+There are three forms of demodectic mange: localized, generalized, and demodectic pododermatitis.

-- Localized demodicosis causes hair loss (usually the first sign) and red, sometimes scabby spots on the face or front legs, and it affects puppies almost exclusively.
+- Localized demodicosis causes hair loss as the first sign, and then red, sometimes scabby spots on the face or front legs.
+It affects puppies almost exclusively.
 Some cases—often in young dogs with a genetic predisposition to the disease—will turn into generalized demodicosis.